loopwerk/loopwerk.io/content/articles/2026-01-18-expertise.md

 ## Final thought

-“Mastering a programming language” is a comforting idea, especially when you’re starting out.
+"Mastering a programming language" is a comforting idea, especially when you’re starting out.
 It’s also a lie that creates unnecessary pressure.

 The goal isn’t mastery.
 The goal is usefulness.